 Entities Affected By This Policy

-All employees, applicants for employment, and students of Georgia Health Sciences University who are Vietnam era veterans are covered by this policy.
+All units of the Georgia Health Sciences University are covered by this policy.

 Who Should Read This Policy